Rejang people: Etymology

 The etymology of the name of Rejang or in Rejang language itself as Jang is remains unclear.
 It is not clearly known when the name Rejang people was used or when did they first regard themselves as Rejang.
 Another question that is yet to be certain if the name Rejang itself is a term or reference name that was given by other neighboring ethnic groups.
 According to the locals of Lebong Regency, it is believed that the word Rejang means "to cross over".
 This belief if based on a widely spread myth among the Rejang community in Tapus, which is believed to be the oldest Rejang settlement.
 The belief mentions that the ancestors of the Rejang people came from a distant land where its exact location is unknown.
 Hence, some scholars believe that the term Jang or Rejang has a correlation with the possibility of Rejang people in ancient time did not reside in Sumatra.

-On the basis of that belief, therefore according to Professor Richard McGinn's observation that presents a theory or hypothesis that the ancestors of the Rejang people originate from a region in the northern part of West Borneo that is known as Sarawak today, from which the ancestors of the Rejang people crossed over the Karimata Strait from Borneo to Sumatra with unclear reason.
+On the basis of that belief, therefore according to Professor Richard McGinn's observation that presents a theory or hypothesis that the ancestors of the Rejang people originate from a region in the northwestern part of Borneo that is known as Sarawak today, from which the ancestors of the Rejang people crossed over the Karimata Strait from Borneo to Sumatra with unclear reason.
 The term Jang or the verb Merejang means "passed" (specifically means "passed the strait") or "traveling not on land".
 However, the meaning of Jang word which is the native term used by Rejang people to describe themselves as a single entity remains unclear.
 The usage of that word also limited just for describing the entity of Jang and uncommon in the daily conversation.
 Upon their arrival at the estuary of the Musi River, they went upwards Musi River and Rawas River towards the upstream to the place where majority of the Rejang settlements are today in the interior of Bengkulu Province.
 The term Rejang is also the same as the Rejang River in Sarawak, Malaysia, the place where it is thought to be the land of origin of the Rejang people before settling in Sumatra.

 Apart from that among the community of Taba Anyar Village, there is a story that the term Rejang and Lebong are correlated and is used as the name for Rejang Lebong Regency came from the common practice of merajang rebung (meaning "chopping bamboo shoots") in the Rejang community that is still seen today.
 Bamboo shoots have long been consumed as a food source in the interior of Bengkulu Province.
 From the common practice of chopping bamboo shoots, then came the term Rejang and Lebong.
 Nevertheless, this one story is doubted by many parties due to the impression of simply rhyme matching the terms alone.